getavalon/core/README.md

 ![req][] **Requirements**

+- Must contain an `objectSet` for controls and cachable geometry
 - Channels in `controls_SEL` at *default* values`*`
 - No input connection to animatable channel in `controls_SEL` `*`
 - [No self-intersections on workout](#workout) `*`